SXSW panels on the brain

 USC has launched Intersections to help cover South Los Angeles, which is a terribly underserved part of the region.
 One of the stated goals is to “train a new generation of journalists for open-minded, culturally literate reporting.”
 I love the positive vibe of the way the community is presented but wonder whether it overdoes it at the risk of distortion.
 All things considered though, this looks like a cool project and is worth watching.

-Claire McCaskill took the time to share why in the world she as a United States Senator would be interested in using Twitter.
+Claire McCaskill took the time to share she as a United States Senator would be interested in using Twitter.
 She notes, “As I am walking to a hearing, or riding the tram over for a vote, I think of what I want to tell the folks at home about my work or life.
 This, I believe, is a fairly decent way to stay connected.”
 A lot of people criticize her for not using Twitter “correctly” in that she has amassed many followers but does not follow anyone.
 I am not in that camp (partly because I’m not sure there’s a “right way” to use Twitter, although there are many wrong ways).
 Followers can still reply in real time to things she says.
 It’s not like she’s not hearing her constituents.

 Scott Murphy thanked the users of DailyKos.com for helping him win the NY-20 special congressional election.
 Users were donating and phone banking on his behalf even if they couldn’t vote for him.
 This is partly the future of civic engagement and a major leg of my dissertation.
 People who want to help people or causes they care about are no longer constrained by geography.